Bail denied to Hong Kong activist behind group for Tiananmen vigil | Law-Order

 Bail denied to Hong Kong activist behind group for Tiananmen vigil

 Chow Hang Tung, 36, and other members of the Hong Kong Alliance in Support of Patriotic Democratic Movements in China, were arrested this week under national security legislation after the group refused to provide information about its membership, finance and activities to police.
-Judge Peter Law denied Chow's bail request in the West Kowloon Magistrates' Court.
+They all pleaded not guilty.

 - Country: